Unreal-Dan/RekordBoxSongExporter/README.md

 The path is not important if you are running Rekordbox before pressing the Launch button.

 ### Output Format
-The format of output lines for all four files, this doesn't include the timestamp prepended for played_tracks.txt lines.
+The format of each line that is logged to all four files.

 The available placeholders in the output format include (so far):
 ```